Skip to Content

 What are Italian flat beans (Romano beans)?

-Romano beans are broad flat beans that are also referred to as Italian flat beans.
+Romano beans are wide flat beans that are also referred to as Italian flat beans.
 They are NOT Italian broad beans….those are called fava beans.

-Romano beans are meaty and juicy with a great crunch and I much prefer them over green string beans.
+Romano beans are meaty, with a crispy crunch to them.
+I much prefer them over green string beans.
 Alas, they are not that easy to find.

 Sometimes you will find them at farmers’ markets in the late summer, but they are not a common sight in the local grocery stores.
-I ended up growing them myself out of frustration.
+I ended up growing them myself out of frustration over lack of availability.

 Romano beans (or flat beans) are often braised with other vegetables.
-In the recipe below I have slow cooked them with cherry tomatoes which are at their peak at the same time as the beans.
+In the recipe below I have slow-cooked them with smashed cherry tomatoes which are at their peak at the same time as the beans.

 Heirloom Flat Beans – Dragon’s Tongue